pezy/CppPrimer/ch04/README.md

 Every value computation and side effect of the first (left) argument of the built-in logical AND operator && and the built-in logical OR operator || is sequenced before every value computation and side effect of the second (right) argument. see [order of evaluation](http://en.cppreference.com/w/cpp/language/eval_order).

-##Exercise 4.20
+## Exercise 4.20

-> Assuming that iter is a vector<string>::iterator, indicate which, if any, of the following expressions are legal.
+> Assuming that iter is a `vector<string>::iterator`, indicate which, if any, of the following expressions are legal.
 Explain the behavior of the legal expressions and why those that aren’t legal are in error.
 >
 > ```cpp
 > *iter++;  // return *iter, then ++iter.